RebelToolbox/RebelDocumentation/development/compiling/cross-compiling_for_ios_on_linux.rst

     $ export OSXCROSS_IOS=anything

-Now you can compile for iPhone using SCons like the standard Godot way, with some additional arguments to provide the correct paths:
+Now you can compile for iPhone using SCons like the standard Rebel Engine way, with some additional arguments to provide the correct paths:

 ::